Is the stock market rigged? Can the average investor really get a fair shake on Wall Street? These are curious questions.

 High-Frequency Trading

-When you talk about the stock market, it’s important to understand that that market takes place on multiple exchanges.
+When discussing the stock market, it’s essential to understand that it occurs on multiple exchanges.
 The New York Stock Exchange (NYSE) is the largest in the world, but there’s also the NASDAQ, the American Stock Exchange (AMEX), and several other stock exchanges.

 A single stock can experience price anomalies across multiple exchanges.
 These anomalies are profit opportunities for high-frequency traders.

-High-frequency trading is when powerful computers with very fast connection speeds execute large transactions in a fraction of a second.
-They monitor the various exchanges looking for price discrepancies.
+High-frequency trading occurs when powerful computers with breakneck connection speeds execute large transactions in a fraction of a second.
+They monitor the various exchanges for price discrepancies.

-For example, a stock might be trading for $5.25 on one exchange and $5.30 on another exchange.
-Because of the efficiency of the market, an anomaly like that might only last for seconds before pricing equalizes across all exchanges.
+For example, a stock might be trading for $5.25 on one exchange and $5.30 on another.
+Because of the market’s efficiency, an anomaly like that might only last for seconds before pricing equalizes across all exchanges.
 But these computers can recognize the difference and simultaneously buy at the lower price while selling at the higher one.

 The profit might seem small.
 But, small profits in large quantities add up.
 Repeating that process frequently leads to hefty gains.
 High-frequency traders make billions of dollars a year.

 Is the stock market rigged against individual investors?
-If you’re a low-frequency trader without a supercomputer that instantaneously makes you money, then you might agree.
+You might agree if you’re a low-frequency trader without a supercomputer that instantaneously makes you money.

 Corporate Buybacks

-Not so coincidentally, this happened to correspond with the institution of Rule 10b-18 of the Securities Exchange Act.
+Not so coincidentally, this coincided with the institution of Rule 10b-18 of the Securities Exchange Act.
 This rule has essentially legalized stock market manipulation by allowing companies to buy back their shares on the open market.

-Instead of reinvesting profits, companies can opt to buy back stock in large quantities and artificially raise their price.
-To the average individual investor, those stock gains can signal a healthy growing company.
-Unfortunately, it can also be an illusion.
+Instead of reinvesting profits, companies can opt to buy back stock in large quantities and artificially raise their prices.
+To the average individual investor, those stock gains can signal a healthy, growing company.
+Unfortunately, they can also be an illusion.

 2021 was a record-setting year for corporate buybacks.
 A total of $881.7 billion in stock buybacks occurred in 2021.
 That’s up from $519.8 billion in 2020.
-And in the first quarter of 2022, corporate buybacks are on pace to top $1 trillion dollars for the first time ever.
+And in the first quarter of 2022, corporate buybacks are on pace to top 1 trillion dollars for the first time.

-In fact, some analysts estimate that corporate buybacks (and not actual growth in profits) are responsible for 40% of the stock market’s growth over the last decade.
+Some analysts estimate that corporate buybacks (not actual profit growth) are responsible for 40% of the stock market’s growth over the last decade.

-Can you manipulate stock prices such that they benefit your bottom line?
-Yeah, I didn’t think so.
+Can you manipulate stock prices to benefit your bottom line?
+I didn’t think so.

 Changing The Stock Market Odds

-The stock market can get overheated and overinflated.
+The stock market can get overheated and over-inflated.
 But just as it goes up, it also comes down.
-The volatility of Wall Street is unpredictable and it can be difficult to navigate.
-To make matters worse, favored institutional investors get numerous advantages that are unavailable to you and me.
+Wall Street’s volatility is unpredictable and can be difficult to navigate.
+To make matters worse, favored institutional investors get numerous advantages unavailable to you and me.

 You’ll occasionally hear a story about an individual investing in the right stock at the right time, but that is not the norm.
-For every one of those stories, there are dozens of people who lose money trying to time the market with individual stock picks.
+For every one of those stories, dozens of people lose money trying to time the market with individual stock picks.

-Retail investors can’t know for sure if a stock is going to keep going up or if a company’s annual returns are going to continue long-term.
-It is hard to know which stock to pick, how to effectively leverage your investments, and when to buy or sell.
+Retail investors can’t know for sure if a stock will continue rising or if a company’s annual returns will continue long-term.
+It is hard to know which stock to pick, how to leverage your investments effectively, and when to buy or sell.

-To insulate the individual retail investor from some of these disadvantages, it’s important to do what works.
+It’s important to do what works to insulate the individual retail investor from some of these disadvantages.
 Some forgo individual stock picking altogether.
 Instead, they purchase index funds or mutual funds.

-Mutual funds allow investors to buy a multitude of stocks within a single investment and spread their risk amongst that broader pool of securities.
-They don’t try and time the market, but rather utilize dollar-cost averaging.
+Mutual funds allow investors to buy many stocks within a single investment and spread their risk amongst that broader pool of securities.
+They don’t try to time the market but utilize dollar-cost averaging.
 And they understand the importance of diversification.

 Avoiding the Stock Market Game: Investing in Other Asset Classes

-True diversification means holding some assets outside of the stock market.
+Proper diversification means holding some assets outside of the stock market.
 And to accomplish that, many allocate a percentage of their portfolio to real estate.
-With fractional real estate ownership, you can passively invest in income-producing apartment buildings, in high-growth markets, without having to become a landlord.
+With fractional real estate ownership, you can passively invest in income-producing apartment buildings in high-growth markets without becoming a landlord.

 Do you have a portfolio that is out of balance and heavily weighted with stocks?
-Do you believe it’s hard to get a fair shake on Wall Street?
-If so, maybe it’s time to entertain the idea of investing in multifamily apartments.
+Do you believe getting a fair shake on Wall Street is hard?
+If so, maybe it’s time to consider investing in multifamily apartments.

 To learn more about commercial multifamily real estate investing, download your free copy of Evidence Based Investing from 37th Parallel Properties.